tobiashomie/comdocs/docs/questions-and-answers.md

 <summary>
 What is Commune and its philosophy?
 </summary>
-Commune is a censorship resistant peer to peer protocol leveraging cryptoeconomic incentives for the decentralized creation and access of machine intelligence and other digital commodities.
+Commune is a censorship resistant peer to peer protocol leveraging crypto-economic incentives for the decentralized creation and access of machine intelligence and other digital commodities.
 Commune follows a radically OpenSource and modular design philosophy centered around cooperation, sharing and reusability of resources.
 </details>

 <details>